buildtheguild/cli-bridge/README.md

 `BACKEND` determines which provider handles requests.
 The `*_BIN` variables only define the executable used by that provider.

 The binary variable for the inactive backend is ignored.

+Whisper audio transcription is independent of `BACKEND` entirely — it's always available (subject to plan entitlement, see below) regardless of which CLI provider is selected, and the Docker image bundles `whisper.cpp` in every variant (`codex`, `claude`, and `latest`/full).

 ### Codex CLI